gboulant/todogo/doc/talks/talk01.rst

 Configuring Todogo - ``config``
 ===============================

-Let's have a look into the configuration file:
+Let's have a look into the configuration file ``$HOME/.config/galuma/todogo/config.json``:

 .. code:: json